martinlejko/bachelors_thesis/rag_project/README.md

 *   **Dependency Management**: Uses Poetry for robust dependency management.
 *   **Documentation**: Uses MkDocs for generating project documentation.

+## Runtime Environment

+The system is designed to be runnable on a personal computer without requiring access to cloud GPUs or server infrastructure.
+Development and testing were conducted on a MacBook Air with an M1 chip (2020, 16 GB RAM).
+All components, including local LLMs via Ollama, were optimized to perform efficiently within the constraints of such hardware.

 ## Project Structure

 ```